 Requests will be considered based on availability and intended use of the requested photos/video.
 In order to support our mission of enhancing SAIC’s visibility and reputation, video and photo projects managed by the Office of Marketing and Communications must align with the School’s marketing, branding, fundraising, and enrollment goals.
 After reviewing your request, you will be contacted by Sarah Gardner, Director of Marketing, to talk about your goals, needs, and broader promotional strategy.

-Photos needed for documentation and archival purposes, as well as lecture capture requests must be made through IRFM’s Academic Media Production team by contacting Gonzalo Escobar at email@example.com.
+Photos needed for documentation and archival purposes, as well as lecture capture requests must be made through IRFM’s Academic Media Production team by emailing email@example.com.

 To request a photographer for your event, exhibition, or project you have three options: